MultiSafepay/docs/content/payment-methods/in3.md

 For other ready-made integrations, make an [update order](/reference/updateorder/) API request.

-❗️ **Note:** Some third-party plugins may not support updating the status via our API.
+**⚠️ Note:** Some third-party plugins may not support updating the status via our API.

 ---